-Amy Crockett, MD - Maternal-fetal Medicine Specialist, Greenville Health System
+Amy Crockett, MD - Maternal-fetal Medicine Specialist, Prisma Health

 Over 500,000 babies are born preterm every year in the U.S., resulting in lifelong neurosensory and cognitive disabilities; disparities in education, health and employment; and an estimated combined lifetime medical cost of over $26 billion.
 In South Carolina, preterm birth rates are higher than in Sudan, Iran and Bangladesh, and minority mothers face even worse prospects.